-Subject to spouse's or partner's right to a joint and survivor 60% pension, elected by a member at retirement, the distribution of pension payments from the pension plan.
-Forms of pension may include joint and survivor 50%, 75% or 100% pension, life pension guaranteed 5, 10 or 15 years, life only pension.
+Subject to the spouse's or common-law partner's right to a joint and survivor 60 per cent pension, elected by a member at retirement, the distribution of pension payments from the pension plan.
+Forms of pension may include joint and survivor 50 per cent, 75 per cent or 100 per cent pension, life pension guaranteed 5, 10 or 15 years, life only pension.
 Once pension payments commence, the form of pension can generally not be changed.